locationtech/geomesa/geomesa-accumulo/geomesa-accumulo-tools/README.md

     geomesa ingest -u username -p password -c geomesa_catalog -i instance -s yourspec -C convert s3n://bucket/path/file s3n://bucket/path/*

-### ingestraster
+### ingest-raster
-To ingest one or multiple raster image files into Geomesa, use the `ingestraster` command.
+To ingest one or multiple raster image files into Geomesa, use the `ingest-raster` command.
 Input files, Geotiff or DTED, are located on local file system.
 If chunking (only works for single file) is specified by option `-ck`, input file is cut into chunks by size in kilobytes (option `-cs or --chunk-size`) and chunks are ingested.
 Ingestion is done in local or distributed mode (by option `-m or --mode`, default is local).
 In local mode, files are ingested